spectrocloud/librarium/content/docs/09-registries-and-packs/6-helm-charts.md

 # Palette Helm Registry
 Helm Charts are a collection of Kubernetes resource files capable of deploying services of varying complexity.
 Palette provides some stable default Helm charts in its public Helm Chart Registry.

-Palette also leverages developers' custom Helm registries.
+Palette also supports creating custom Helm registries.
 You can add your own public or private Helm registries to Palette's Helm registry.

-The Helm Chart registry synchronizes charts with the Palette console so you can use them when you create cluster profiles.
+The Helm Chart registry synchronizes charts with Palette, so you can use them when you create cluster profiles.

-## Prerequisite
+# Prerequisite
 For security, Palette requires Helm OCI version 3.7.0 and higher.

-## Add a Helm Chart Registry to Palette
+# Add a Helm Chart Registry to Palette

 To add your private Helm Chart Registry to Palette:

-1. Log in as a Tenant administrator.
+1. Log in to Palette as a Tenant administrator.

 2. From the **Main Menu** navigate to **Tenant Settings > Registries**.